-The answer smashed into him in full force.
+Then the answer smashed into him full force.

 Reks cursed out loud.
 He quickly focused on his right ear and Luk activated the comm with the rest of his squad.
 “RYSC, come in!
 Does anyone have eyes on the royal family?”

 “Yuri and I haven’t seen them either,” Sorren answered.
 “Why, what’s wrong?”

 He gritted his teeth.
 “Something’s off.
 First time the Full Spectrum manages to invade us and she doesn’t show?
 I’m not buying it.”

 “No… you’re right.
 She wouldn’t miss this chance.”
 Sorren weighed in.

 “Are you saying that walking-prism is after the Lucils?”
 Cyra yelled in the comm while shattering crystal reverberated from her sound link.

 “Okay, but where the hell are they!”
 Yuri snarled.
 “We can’t hold them off forever!
 The evac squads are saying the underground asylum is filling quick!”